NathanGros/jam/README.md

-# Huffman compression

-## Project
+# The jam compressor
-A lossless text files compression tool written in C, using Huffman compression.
+Jam is a lossless text file compression tool written in C, using Huffman compression.

 ## Usage
 ```sh